jmasterx/Agui/README.md

 Currently Allegro5 and SFML2 backends are implemented and supported.

-Agui  is used in the popular commercial game Factorio: http://www.factorio.com/credits
+Agui is used in Stemwater Spades http://www.stemwatergames.com and the popular commercial game Factorio: http://www.factorio.com/credits